Synopsis

 url

 This field contains a URL that is associated with the software being packaged.
-This is typically the project's website.
+This is typically the project’s web site.

 license (array)